soraro/kurt/README.md

 # kurt
 ```
 kurt: KUbernetes Reboot Tracker

-  -l value
+A reboot tracker that gives context to what is rebooting in your cluster

+Usage:
+  kurt [flags]
+  kurt [command]

+Available Commands:
+  all         Print all groupings collected by kurt!
+  completion  generate the autocompletion script for the specified shell
+  help        Help about any command
+  labels      Only print restart counts grouped by labels
+  namespaces  Only print namespace-wide restart counts
+  pods        Only print pod restart counts

+Flags:
+  -h, --help                help for kurt
-        Specify multiple times for the label keys you want to see.
+  -l, --label strings       Specify multiple times for the label keys you want to see.
-        For example: -l app
+                            For example: -l app (default [*])
-  -n string
-        Specify namespace for kurt to collect reboot metrics.
+  -n, --namespace strings   Specify namespace for kurt to collect reboot metrics.
                             Leave blank to collect in all namespaces.

+Use "kurt [command] --help" for more information about a command.
 ```

 # Requirements